 People often buy home insurance and then forget about it.
-They pay their policy premium the same time they pay their mortgage bill and don’t think about it again.
+They pay their policy premium at the same time they pay their mortgage bill and don’t think about it again.
 Unfortunately, that means they risk being either underinsured or paying for more coverage than they actually need.

 You most likely need to review your coverage whenever you have a major change in your situation.
 Here are several instances when you may need to update your home insurance policy.